 In consumer tech terms, the "new technologies" that Gawell references are anything but new.
 One notable advance occurred in the late '80s, when researchers and entrepreneurs started implementing what is called a binary cycle in geothermal plants.
-That system allows power plant operators to generate electricity at geothermal wells with lower temperatures.
+That system allows power plant operators to generate electricity at geothermal wells with lower temperatures lost, and the power plant is able to maintain pressure underground.